Hardwood Flooring Trends 2024

-With the recent real estate market surge (as of this writing January 2016) new wood floors will help boost selling prices opposed to ones that still have carpeting.
-Today's trends show brownish to darker stained products selling quite well in northern states, prarie states (Texas, Oklahoma and others) and mountain regions.
-The popularity of greys, off whites and beige are seeing good demand along coastal areas or warmer regions that include Florida, Southern California and Arizona.
+Today's hardwood flooring trends (as of this writing December 1, 2023) show brownish to darker stained products selling quite well in northern states, reds and browns in the prarie states (Texas, Oklahoma and others) and mountain regions.
+The popularity of greige and beige browns are seeing good demand along coastal areas or warmer regions that include Florida, Southern California and Arizona.

 Heavier hand scraped or contoured products, the rage that started around 2005 has taken a back seat in most areas, while a softer wire brushed ceruse effect seen mostly on White Oak (below) has been remarkably strong showing no effects of becoming “dated” like the others mentioned.
 Reclaimed hardwoods will always be welcomed but it’s popularity has never taken a front row seat.